askarby/blog/README.md

 In progress:

-- [ ] Footer
+- [ ] Documentation of how the development environment is working

 Still missing:

 - [ ] Home (welcome) page
-- [ ] Documentation of how the development environment is working
 - [ ] Unit tests - writing the actual tests
   - This is "catching up" on initial "things" that have no tests
     - New functionality should have tests (since we're out of the "starting project"-phase)